nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 - Pros:

-	-Linear regression is straightforward to use and the output coefficients are easier to interpret.
+	- Linear regression is straightforward to use and the output coefficients are easier to interpret.

 - Cons:

-	-Linear regression technique outliers can have huge effects on the regression and boundaries are linear in this technique.
+	- Linear regression technique outliers can have huge effects on the regression and boundaries are linear in this technique.
 	- Can sometimes over simplify real-world probelms by assuming a linerar relationship amoung variables

 ## Database